gboehl/dynare/README.md

 This source can be retrieved in three forms:
 - via git, at <https://git.dynare.org/Dynare/dynare.git>
-- using the stable source archive of the latest Dynare version (currently 4.4) from <http://www.dynare.org/download/dynare-stable/>
+- using the stable source archive of the latest Dynare version from <https://www.dynare.org/download/>
-- using a source snapshot of the unstable version, from <http://www.dynare.org/download/dynare-unstable/source-snapshot>
+- using a source snapshot of the unstable version, also from <https://www.dynare.org/download/>

 Note that if you obtain the source code via git, you will need to install more tools (see below).